weaveworks-guides/weave-net-legacy/weave-cloud-microservices/_output/_cloud-guide-part-3-monitor-prometheus-monitoring.md

 kubectl apply -n sock-shop -f "https://github.com/microservices-demo/microservices-demo/blob/master/deploy/kubernetes/complete-demo.yaml?raw=true"
 ~~~

-<h3 id="monitor-prometheus-monitoring-with-weave-cortex-set-up-a-kubernetes-cluster-viewing-the-sock-shop-in-your-browser">Viewing the Sock Shop in Your Browser</h3>
+<h3 id="set-up-a-kubernetes-cluster-viewing-the-sock-shop-in-your-browser">Viewing the Sock Shop in Your Browser</h3>

 You can then find the port that the [NodePort feature of services](/docs/user-guide/services/) allocated for the front-end service by running: